joseteodoro/PUCES-JUN2020/notes.md

 ### Dependency injection

-- what about fill what is really needed and keep option what is nice to have?
+- what about fill what is really needed and keep optional what is nice to have?